 Interesting things are also happening with the grape in the south of the country.
 In 2018, Chacra de Río Negro presented its first Chardonnays, which are organic and grown using biodynamic methods by Jean Marc Rulot, a star from Burgundy.

-Even further to the south, we reach Chubut, the mostly southerly Chardonnay vineyards in the country.
-Here, the Chardonnays from Bodega Otronia and Casa Yagüe have very different styles but share a taut feel and mouth-watering acidity.
+Chardonnay in Argentina can be found even further to the south: in Chubut there are the most southern Chardonnay vineyards in the country.
+Here, the Bodega Otronia and Casa Yagüe have very different styles but share a taut feel and mouth-watering acidity.